icycake7/School_District_Analysis/README.md

 # School District Analysis

 ## Overview of school district analysis:
 #### Mari, a chief data scientist for a city school district, has asked us to find trends and school performance within her school district.
 After successfully analyzing the data for Maria, it turns out that the reading and math scores for Thomas High School ninth graders were altered.
 Due to these findings, Maria has now task us to replace these scores with NaNs while keeping the records intact.
-This will assure that the school district analysis is accurate, fair, and most importantly meets the state-testing standards.
+This will assure that the school district analysis is accurate, fair, and more importantly meets the state-testing standards.

 ## Resources
 Data Source: schools_complete.csv, students_complete.csv<br>